Bahinkor/cms-project/README.md

 ### `npm install`

-Open a terminal in the root of the project and install the dependencies of the project with "npm i" or "npm install" comments.
+Open a terminal in the root of the project and install the dependencies of the project with "npm i" or "npm install" comments.\
-Note: Make sure that NodeJS Runtime is installed and updated in your system.
+Note: Make sure that "NodeJS" Runtime is installed and updated in your system.

 ### `npm start`